Estimated reading time: 7 minutes

 - Lessons about control theory.

 We can’t emphasize this enough: you have to get your electrical trainee card (ET card) while you are in attendance in your training program as soon as the school certifies your enrollment.
 Why?
-Because it shows that you’re in a legitimately permitted to work as a trainee in your state.
+Because it shows that you’re legitimately permitted to work as a trainee in your state.

 Curious about what to do next?
 Once you’ve signed up for electrical training school and received your Electrical Trainee (ET) card, you need to plan where you will get your work experience.
 Most schools have a job placement assistance department that will help you with the important part of getting your accumulation of work hours.